eclipse/eclipsefuro/docs/furo/content/docs/guides/import-proto.md

 Add the plugin to your buf config and define the output directory.

 ## Define the buf template
+If you are not familiar with buf, [read more about buf here.](https://docs.buf.build/introduction)

 *buf.protoimport.yaml*
 ```yaml
 version: v1beta1